engisalor/quartz/README.md

 #### With docker

-Run `make quartz` to start Quartz, and to stop the container run `docker stop quartz`.
+Run `make quartz` to start Quartz (to stop it, run `docker stop quartz`).

+### Use Quartz

+Open Quartz in a web browser and try it out.
+These are the default features included so far.
+They've been tested on a handful of corpora, so they are stable - but don't expect perfect compatibility out of the box.

+- a `Corpora` page to analyze corpus composition (sizes, attributes, text types, etc.)
+- a `Frequencies` page to automatically graph frequency data

+(Available corpora must be defined in the `CORPORA_FILE` beforehand.)

-### Developing Quartz
+### Develop Quartz

-#### Notes

--
-- `.dockerignore` excludes everything by default
+- `builtin/` has the app's default content
+- add your own content in `custom/`
+- customize app settings in `environment/settings.py`
+- `environment/labels.yml` is for customizing graph annotations: this is a dict of mapping items (`{original_string: replacement_string}`)
+- API response data is encrypted in a filesystem cache by default, but the backend can be changed with [requests-cache](https://requests-cache.readthedocs.io) settings
+- `data/` is not excluded in `.dockerignore` by default: change git/Docker settings as needed before building your own images

 ## About

-Quartz was developed with funding from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org) and support from the University of Granada's [LexiCon research group](http://lexicon.ugr.es).

-Quartz is possible thanks to the work of [Lexical Computing](https://www.lexicalcomputing.com/), researchers who've [contributed to Sketch Engine](https://www.sketchengine.eu/bibliography-of-sketch-engine/), and the Dockerized version by the Eötvös Loránd University Department of Digital Humanities.
+Quartz was developed with funding from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org) and support from the University of Granada ([LexiCon research group](http://lexicon.ugr.es)).
+It's possible thanks to the work of [Lexical Computing](https://www.lexicalcomputing.com/), researchers who've [contributed to Sketch Engine](https://www.sketchengine.eu/bibliography-of-sketch-engine/), and the Dockerized version by the Eötvös Loránd University Department of Digital Humanities.
 NoSketch Engine is available under [GPL licenses](https://nlp.fi.muni.cz/trac/noske).

-This app includes [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) and its Docker implementation is based on [this template](https://github.com/CzakoZoltan08/dash-clean-architecture-template).
-[Dash's community forum](https://community.plotly.com/) also deserves thanks.
+This app includes [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) and its early Docker implementation was based on [this template](https://github.com/CzakoZoltan08/dash-clean-architecture-template).
+Also check out [Dash's community forum](https://community.plotly.com/).

 The name Quartz is a nod to Sketch Engine's GUI, Crystal.